 Start by couponing at just your favorite store, then increase your load from there.
 You should start with a store you know and shop at regularly.
 This will help you ease into couponing since you’ll already be familiar with the store layout and their policies.

-When it comes to couponing, getting started can be a little bit overwhelming.
+When it comes to couponing for beginners, getting started can be a little bit overwhelming.
 Once you’ve got your coupons, set aside time for couponing, and have found a way to organize them, all that’s left is to get started!
 I’ve created a FREE four-part video series to walk you through the process of getting started.
 It’s perfect for couponing for beginners.
 I’ll show you how to get setup with a manageable system to keep you from getting overwhelmed, show you how to stock your pantry and never pay full price, and so much more!
 So what are you waiting for?
 Get started couponing for beginners!

 YOUR TURN: Are you ready to save some serious money?
 What store are you going to start with?
 Let me know in the comments below!